qmk/qmk_firmware/docs/features/led_matrix.md

 ## EEPROM storage {#eeprom-storage}

-The EEPROM for it is currently shared with the RGB Matrix system (it's generally assumed only one feature would be used at a time).
+The EEPROM for this feature is currently shared with the RGB Matrix system (as it is generally assumed that only one of these features would be used at a time).

 ## Callbacks {#callbacks}